1897 Chicago mayoral election: Independent candidates

 Incumbent alderman John Maynard Harlan ran for mayor as an independent Republican.
 Harlan was the son of then-sitting Associate Justice of the Supreme Court of the United States John Marshall Harlan.

 Washington Hesing resigned his position as Chicago's postmaster to run for mayor as an independent Democrat.

-Less notable candidates also running as independents were Frank Howard Collier and J. Irving Pearce, Jr.
+Less notable candidates also running as independents were Frank Howard Collier and J. Irving Pearce Jr, the latter of whom was an independent Democrat.

 General election

 The election was contentious, with four major candidates and numerous minor candidates.

 The Chicago Traction Wars were a prominent concern in the election.

 Throughout the election, Harrison was the apparent frontrunner.
 As a result, he received the most attacks from opponents.
-Opponents sought to paint him as a machine politician (which was true), as in the pocket of streetcar company (which was untrue), as a opponent of civil service reform (which was partially true), and as a "puppet" of Robert Burke and other career politicians (which a fair criticism at the time).
+Opponents sought to paint him as a machine politician (which was true), as in the pocket of streetcar company (which was untrue), as an opponent of civil service reform (which was partially true), and as a "puppet" of Robert Burke and other career politicians (which a fair criticism at the time).
 Reformists voiced alarm that the Democratic slate included William Loeffler as its City Clerk nominee.

 Harrison's campaign was well organized, and benefited from the disunity of Republicans.

 Appealing to citizen's concerns regarding the developments of the Chicago Traction Wars (particularly the Humphrey bills, bills backed by Charles Yerkes and introduced to the Illinois Senate by John Humphrey), John Maynard Harlan advocated for regulation of the city's streetcar systems.
 He supported municipal ownership of streetcars.
 Harlan received what effectively amounted to an unofficial endorsement from the Muninicipal Voters' League.

 Hesing had begun preparing for his campaign in the autumn of 1896.
 He ran on a markedly liberal platform which proposed a mayoral administration modeled after that of Detroit mayor Hazen Pingree.
 Hesing advocated for civil service reform, an end to machine politics, traction law revision, and the use of vacant lots by the poor for the purposes of growing beans and vegetables.
 Despite his reformist platform, Hesing did not receive sizable backing from the city's reformers, who instead flocked to the candidacy of Harlan.
 However, very late in the campaign, Hesing did receive a lukewarm statement of support signed by a number of prominent gold standard-supporting Democrats.

 By the end of the race, it had become apparent that Harrison and Harlan were the frontrunners to win.

 The second-place finish by Municipal Voters League reformer John Maynard Halran evidenced the strength of the independent pro-reform vote in Chicago.